Haoz2/Haoz2.github.io/README.md

 #### Theses

-Haozhen Ding, "Engineering characteristics of coral reef and site assessment of hydraulic reclamation in the South China Sea", Construction and Building Materials.
+  ·Haozhen Ding, "Engineering characteristics of coral reef and site assessment of hydraulic reclamation in the South China Sea", Construction and Building Materials.

 #### Patent

-Starfish type wave-eliminating, wave-preventing and landing concrete block and manufacturing method thereof.
+  ·Starfish type wave-eliminating, wave-preventing and landing concrete block and manufacturing method thereof.

 ##### Work in Progress

-the Strategic Priority Research Program of the Chinese Academy of Science (A) "Environmental Change in the South China Sea" Special Project "Geological Stability and Engineering Safety Assessment". the National Natural Science Foundation of China.
+  ·the Strategic Priority Research Program of the Chinese Academy of Science (A) "Environmental Change in the South China Sea" Special Project "Geological Stability and Engineering Safety Assessment".
+  ·the National Natural Science Foundation of China.